 If you have experience working as an independent contractor, it's only natural to wonder how to best highlight this type of experience on your resume.
-With standard resumes, work is usually listed in reverse chronology, placing more recent experience first and previous jobs.
+With standard resumes, work is usually listed in reverse chronology, placing more recent experience first.
 However, independent contractors often work on several projects for multiple clients over time.
-For this reason, a functional, or skill-based listing may be more beneficial.
-Both options are illustrated here.
+For this reason, a functional or skill-based listing may be more beneficial.

 Interior designers often work as independent contractors.
 Use the first example to emphasize your overall consulting experience or the second if you want to emphasize a particular client.